zdodson21/retro-desktop-portfolio/README.md

 ```

 From there you can either access this project in your browser at either the network address provided by the container or at [localhost:5200](http://localhost:5200)

+**Note:** Docker container serves as an offline only method of accessing this web application, so any features that require a connection to a server will not function.

 ---